The E-Bike World Tour 2022 Calendar

 The Heart of The E-Bike World Tour

-The E-Bike World Tour offers all riders who accept the challenge three multi-day races in three different countries - Austria, France and Switzerland.
+The E-Bike World Tour offers all riders who accept the challenge of multi-day races.
 Whether it's high alpine scenery or lush forests, look forward to riding different terrains from stage to stage.
 And to spice things up a bit, there’s a bit of hike-a-bike here and there.
-At the end of these three races an overall champion will be crowned in Verbier.

 What to Expect